hth/receipt-mobile/README.md

 - curl on mac
 - httpie https://gist.github.com/BlakeGardner/5586954

 Below there are couple of examples using curl and httpie.
-For encoding password please use http://www.url-encode-decode.com/

-**Authenticate**
+**User Authentication**
 ____________

 Use following curl or httpie with your username and password.
-Note: In test and prod environment only call made over **secure protocol** will be supported
+Note: Call made over **secure protocol like HTTPS** is only supported.

-QA Secure login for getting *X-R-AUTH* code from user's account
+QA Secure login for getting <code>X-R-AUTH</code> code from user's account

     curl -ik -X POST -d mail=test@receiptofi.com -d password=test https://67.148.60.37:9443/receipt-mobile/j_spring_security_check